Shehbaz Sharif: Environment

 At the 2024 United Nations Climate Change Conference in Baku in November 2024, Sharif presented Pakistan’s priorities for climate, emphasising the need for global "climate justice."
 Moreover, he revealed his government's National Climate Finance Strategy (NCFS), which sought to reduce Pakistan's greenhouse gas emissions to 50% of the national economy, leveraging 60% of clean energy resources, and shifting 30% of vehicles to electric vehicles (EVs) by 2030.

-Sharif's government enhanced climate cooperation with international partners including through the Shanghai Cooperation Organisation's Green Belt Programme and the Mangrove Sustainability Initiative, a project to protect, restore, and manage mangrove ecosystems across the globe.
+Sharif's government has enhanced climate cooperation with international partners including through the Shanghai Cooperation Organisation's Green Belt Programme and the Mangrove Sustainability Initiative, a project to protect, restore, and manage mangrove ecosystems across the globe.

 Constitutional changes

 In September 2024, Sharif's government announced a "Constitutional Package" which would create a new Federal Constitutional Court.
 This new court would handle petitions pertaining strictly to interpretations of constitutional clauses.
 The package also included raising the retirement age of judges in the proposed Constitutional Court to 68, while other judges in Pakistan are required to retire by 65.
 The package also included a clause that would rule individual legislators' votes against their respective parties as void.
 In October 2024, Parliament passed the Twenty-sixth Amendment, which expanded parliamentary powers, particularly allowing a parliamentary committee to select the Supreme Court's chief justice.
-The new amendment was heavily criticized as attacking judicial independence, particularly amplifying judicial action against the PTI and other political opponents.
+The new amendment was heavily criticised as attacking judicial independence, particularly amplifying judicial action against the PTI and other political opponents.
 According to the New York City Bar Association, the amendment undermined the separation of powers and judicial independence in Pakistan, hindering the impartiality of the judiciary.

-In November 2025, Parliament passed the twenty-seventh Amendment to the Constitution of Pakistan proposed by Sharif's government, which asserted the authority of the Federal Constitutional Court—in which judges are selected by the executive branch, and modified Pakistan's military strucute.
+In November 2025, Parliament passed the twenty-seventh Amendment to the Constitution of Pakistan proposed by Sharif's government, which asserted the authority of the Federal Constitutional Court—in which judges are selected by the executive branch, and modified Pakistan's military structure.
 The amendment created the post of Chief of Defence Forces—given to Field Marshal Asim Munir—which oversees all three branches of the Pakistan Armed Forces, and provides Munir with lifelong immunity from criminal prosecution.
 The Human Rights Commission of Pakistan questioned the government's urgency in passing the amendment, while Reema Omer, a legal adviser for the International Commission of Jurists, warned that the new amendment only emboldens the executive and legislative branches, weakening the authority of the judiciary and degrading any balance of power within the government.
 She described the amendment as a "constitutional surrender."